aliebrahimi1781/dependency-track-plugin/README.md

 removeAllTables=[Yes|No]
 sudo /etc/init.d/tomcat7 start
 ```
+(*/usr/share/tomcat7/dependency-track/* is the folder containing the H2 database *database.h2.db* managed by Dependency-Track).

 ## B. GETTING DEPENDENCIES OF SOME SOFTWARES

 #### B.1.
 Write in the *Plugin/executables.txt* file the path of dynamic executables you want to analyze.